CEOs outraged after Charlottesville - and three quit Trump council

 "Under Armour engages in innovation and sports, not politics," Plank said.

-Later Monday evening, Intel CEO Brian Krzanich said in a blog post that he, too, was resigning "to call attention to the serious harm our divided political climate is causing to critical issues."
+Later Monday evening, Intel (INTC, Tech30) CEO Brian Krzanich said in a blog post that he, too, was resigning "to call attention to the serious harm our divided political climate is causing to critical issues."

 CNNMoney asked the approximately two dozen executives on the council whether they would stay.
 Several of them denounced hate and bigotry, others declined to comment, and some did not respond at all.